 The Benefits of Physical Exfoliation

 The chances are that you’re already familiar with physical exfoliation.
-You may have previously used nice-smelling scrubs, touting ingredients like apricot which work as abrasives to physically remove the dead skin cells as you wash and scrub.
+You may have previously used nice-smelling body scrubs and butt scrubs, touting ingredients like apricot, sea salt, or walnut shell which work as abrasives to physically remove the dead skin cells as you wash and scrub.
+Scrubbing in a circular motion can also increase the blood flow in a certain area, firming the skin and possibly reducing the appearance of cellulite.

-Physical exfoliants show you quick results as they are literally using force to remove the dead skin cells.
+Physical exfoliants show you results quicker than a New York minute, as they are literally using force to remove the dead skin cells from your tush, torso, or face.
 They also generally have less chemical interactions than other skincare products as well as promoting blood circulation through the face.
 Great stuff, right?

 The Drawbacks of Physical Exfoliation

-However, an exfoliating scrub falls short when it comes to delicate skin.
+However, an exfoliating scrub falls short when it comes to delicate skin like the skin on your derriere.
 While the abrasives in the scrubs are good for removing skin cells on strong skin, using them on delicate skin could cause micro-tears in the skin.
 That’s something you want to avoid!

-What’s more, for issues on the butt like folliculitis, the irritation could actually make things worse.
+What’s more, for issues on the butt like folliculitis (often mistaken for "buttne" or butt acne), the irritation could actually make things worse.
 If you are unsure about whether you have delicate or tough skin, we recommend speaking with your dermatologist.

 Note: If you do want to opt for a physical exfoliant we also recommend you stay away from those using nut shells or fruit pits.
 (A good case in point was the uproar about Kylie Jenner’s new face scrub which used walnuts.)